-Knowing when and how to set appropriate and effective limits with young children is always a challenge.
+Knowing when and how to set appropriate and effective boundaries with kids is always a challenge.
 What is the appropriate consequence for this behavior?
 Should I be bothered by this behavior or not?
 How should I respond when my child hits me?
 As parents, we are constantly questioning ourselves and looking for the “magic bullet” to end the uncomfortable situation as quickly and permanently as possible.
 The reality is that there is no “magic bullet”.

 All behavior in young children is created by the convergence of three things:

-- Where the child is DEVELOPMENTALLY—what skills does he or she have based on her age and developmental level?
+- Where the child is DEVELOPMENTALLY—what skills do they have based on their age and developmental level?

-- Who the child is TEMPERAMENTALLY—how does he or she respond to the world?
-Is he very intense or easy going?
-Is she very outgoing and adaptable or slower to warm and easily overwhelmed?
+- Who the child is TEMPERAMENTALLY—how do they respond to the world?
+Are they very intense or easy going?
+Are they very outgoing and adaptable or slower to warm and easily overwhelmed?

 - What is happening in the ENVIRONMENT—both around the child and internally for the child?
-Is she tired, hungry, sick, or overstimulated?
-Are things in his life changing at the moment—new baby, a big move, or big changes to routines?
+Are they tired, hungry, sick, or overstimulated?
+Are things in their life changing at the moment—a new baby, a big move, or big changes to routines?

 Young children are just BEING in the moment.
 They are responding to these three aspects of themselves and responding in whatever way comes naturally to them at that time.
-This is why it is helpful to have a toolbox full of different approaches to setting limits.
+This is why it is helpful to have a toolbox full of different positive discipline techniques for setting boundaries with kids.

-With multiple tools at your fingertips, you will be more likely to find the one that works in that moment for that particular situation:
+With multiple positive discipline techniques at your fingertips, you will be more likely to find the one that works in that moment for that particular situation:

 - DISTRACTION works best with younger children.
 Often, turning a conflict into a game or making it into something funny will encourage a child to cooperate with you.

 - REDIRECTION is universally the most effective tool in the toolbox.
-Tell your child what you want him to do rather than what you don’t want him to do.
-Notice what your child is trying to achieve and tell her how she can do that in an appropriate way.
+Tell your child what you want them to do rather than what you don’t want them to do.
+Notice what your child is trying to achieve and tell them how they can do that in an appropriate way.
 Instead of “Don’t run in the house!” say, “Let’s go outside where you can run around as much as you want!” or “Please use your walking feet inside and running feet outside”.